19hours/sg-statutes/Acts/National Parks Board Act.md

 12\.
 With the approval of the Minister, to raise loans for the purposes of this Act.

-12A.
+12A\.
 To collect, analyse, compile, publish or disseminate information relating to such subject-matter as may be necessary for the discharge of the functions, objects or duties of the Board.

-[4/2005 wef 01/08/2005]

-12B.
+12B\.
 To provide technical, consultancy or advisory services to any Government agency or to any other person or body in Singapore or elsewhere on any matter related to or connected with the functions, objects or duties of the Board.

-[4/2005 wef 01/08/2005]

-12C.
+12C\.
 To charge fees or commissions for services rendered by the Board or for any use of any of its facilities.

-[4/2005 wef 01/08/2005]

-12D.
+12D\.
 To carry out promotional activities or publicity in any form.

-[4/2005 wef 01/08/2005]

-12E.
+12E\.
 To organise such courses and other programmes as the Board thinks necessary or desirable for the discharge of its functions, objects or duties.

-[4/2005 wef 01/08/2005]

-13\.
-To do anything incidental to any of its functions.
+13. To do anything incidental to any of its functions.

+[4/2005]

 THIRD SCHEDULE